 - MSMB Active Payment Clients reached 3,471,30011, representing a 37.4% year over year growth and a net addition of 192,200 in 4Q23.
 The quarter over quarter decrease in net adds is mainly explained by fourth-quarter seasonality.
-Despite this effect, our continued investments in marketing supported the increase in gross adds, with positive trends in all tiers of clients. - MSMB TPV was R\$98.5 billion, up 20.2% year over year and more than twice compared to the industry growth according to ABECS.
+Despite this effect, our continued investments in marketing supported the increase in gross adds, with positive trends in all tiers of clients. - o MSMB TPV was R\$98.5 billion, up 20.2% year over year and more than twice compared to the industry growth according to ABECS.
 This was mainly driven by the continuous expansion in our MSMB active payment client base. - MSMB TPV from PIX QR Code was R\$7.6 billion in the quarter, increasing 37.5% compared with 3Q23, mainly due to an increase of use in our PIX POS solution.
 Including this volume in the MSMB TPV, the total year over year growth would have been 24.8%.
 PIX QR Code MSMB TPV includes transactions from dynamic POS QR Code and static QR Code from Stone and Ton merchants, with both types being possible to monetize.
-This volume is not included in the take rate calculation. - MSMB Average Monthly TPV per client decreased 15.1% year over year.
-This decrease is in line with the previous quarters and is a result of the Ton representativeness in the client mix, which is mainly used by micro-merchants and have lower average TPV compared to our SMB merchants, which predominantly use our Stone and Pagar.me solutions. - MSMB Take Rate was 2.43%, 6bps lower quarter over quarter and up 22bps on a year over year basis.
-The quarter over quarter variation is mainly attributed to (i) a seasonal increase in debit over credit volumes, and (ii) a lower duration of prepayment. - Banking solutions12 - Banking client base in 4Q23 reached 2.1 million active clients, increasing 8.5% quarter over quarter.
+This volume is not included in the take rate calculation. - o MSMB Average Monthly TPV per client decreased 15.1% year over year.
+This decrease is in line with the previous quarters and is a result of the Ton representativeness in the client mix, which is mainly used by micro-merchants and have lower average TPV compared to our SMB merchants, which predominantly use our Stone and Pagar.me solutions. - o MSMB Take Rate was 2.43%, 6bps lower quarter over quarter and up 22bps on a year over year basis.
+The quarter over quarter variation is mainly attributed to (i) a seasonal increase in debit over credit volumes, and (ii) a lower duration of prepayment. - O Banking solutions12 - o Banking client base in 4Q23 reached 2.1 million active clients, increasing 8.5% quarter over quarter.
 This result was driven by (i) a larger number of Ton clients with our full banking solution, and (ii) the continued activation of new banking accounts within our Stone payments client base.
-The decrease seen in growth levels compared to previous quarters is mainly due to the end of the migration of Ton clients to our full banking solution. - Total deposits were R\$6,119.5 million in the quarter, increasing 52.1% year over year and 37.5% quarter over quarter.
-This strong increase was mainly explained by positive impacts from our combined offer of banking and payments solutions driving higher levels of cash-in and by the seasonal and calendar effects at the end of the quarter. - Banking ARPAC (average revenue per active client) was R\$28.4 per client per month, decreasing 36.5% year over year.
-The quarter over quarter evolution of 11.4% was mainly attributed to
+The decrease seen in growth levels compared to previous quarters is mainly due to the end of the migration of Ton clients to our full banking solution. - o Total deposits were R\$6,119.5 million in the quarter, increasing 52.1% year over year and 37.5% quarter over quarter.
+This strong increase was mainly explained by positive impacts from our combined offer of banking and payments solutions driving higher levels of cash-in and by the seasonal and calendar effects at the end of the quarter. - o Banking ARPAC (average revenue per active client) was R\$28.4 per client per month, decreasing 36.5% year over year.
+The quarter over quarter evolution of 11.4% was mainly attributed to revenues from the processing of PIX QR Code transactions, which were more than enough to compensate lower yield over deposits following the sequential decline in the overnight rate.

-$^{^{10}}$ From 3Q22 onwards, does not include clients that use only TapTon.
+10 From 3Q22 onwards, does not include clients that use only TapTon.

-$^{^{11}}$ From 3Q22 onwards, does not include clients that use only TapTon.
+11 From 3Q22 onwards, does not include clients that use only TapTon.